 Prerequisite: Sophomore standing recommended.
 The three branches of the United States and Texas government are studied.
 Topics include the legislative process, the executive and bureaucratic structure, the judicial process, civil rights and liberties, and domestic policies.
 Other topics include foreign relations and national defense.
-This course satisfies requirements for Texas State Teacher's Certification.
 (This course is offered on campus and may be offered via television.)
 (3 Lec.)